Forecasting the U.S. Renewable-Energy Mix with an ALR-BDARMA Compositional Time-Series Framework: Results

 \subsection{Forecast accuracy across horizons}

-Table~\ref{tab:crps_h} reports the mean continuous‑ranked probability score (CRPS) and Table~\ref{tab:rmse_h} the mean Aitchison root‑mean‑square error (RMSE) for every horizon; the same information is visualised in Figures~\ref{fig:crps_h} and~\ref{fig:rmse_h}.
-When scores are aggregated over all sixty‑one rolling origins, the Bayesian‑Dirichlet ARMA (\textbf{BDARMA}) dominates the field.
-Its mean CRPS at one step ahead is \(\,0.0045\), which is roughly one quarter lower than the transform‑space VAR(2) (\textbf{tVAR(2)}) and more than fifty percent lower than either naïve rule.
-The advantage widens as the horizon lengthens; by month 12, BDARMA still improves on tVAR(2) by around twenty percent and on the seasonal naïve (\textbf{S‑NAIVE}) by a factor of 1.4, while the additive‑log‑ratio random walk (\textbf{ALR‑RW}) remains the weakest performer throughout.
+Tables~\ref{tab:crps_h} and~\ref{tab:rmse_h} report mean CRPS and mean Aitchison RMSE by horizon; Figures~\ref{fig:crps_h} and~\ref{fig:rmse_h} visualize the same quantities.
+Across sixty‑one rolling origins, the Bayesian Dirichlet ARMA (BDARMA) model attains the lowest CRPS at every horizon.
+At one month it is about one quarter lower than the transform‑space VAR(2) and more than half lower than either naïve rule, and the advantage widens with lead: by twelve months BDARMA still improves on tVAR(2) by roughly one fifth and on S‑NAIVE by about forty percent, while ALR‑RW remains weakest overall.

-Point‑forecast results tell a complementary story.
-Up to eight months ahead, BDARMA and tVAR(2) deliver virtually identical RMSEs (\autoref{fig:rmse_h}); thereafter the Gaussian VAR displays a slight numerical edge that peaks at just one‑hundredth of an Aitchison unit.
-That edge, however, is achieved at the cost of substantially wider predictive intervals, as reflected in the persistently higher CRPS.
-Both naïve rules fare considerably worse: S‑NAIVE holds a constant RMSE of about \(0.15\) and a CRPS that is almost double BDARMA’s, whereas ALR‑RW deteriorates sharply until mid‑year before converging towards the other benchmarks only because its naive dispersion collapses.
+Point errors give a complementary view.
+Through eight months, BDARMA and tVAR(2) yield nearly identical RMSEs; from month nine onward, the Gaussian VAR gains a small edge that peaks at roughly one hundredth of an Aitchison unit.
+That edge comes with broader predictive spreads, which shows up as persistently higher CRPS for the VAR.

-Taken together, these findings underline three practical lessons.
-First, seasonality matters: the harmonic regressors embedded in \(\mathbf f_t\) provide an immediate and durable boost over models that ignore calendar structure.
-Second, coherence alone is not enough; although tVAR(2) respects the simplex, its Gaussian scale inflates forecast spread and leaves roughly one‑fifth of the potential CRPS improvement on the table.
-Finally, the Dirichlet precision curve in BDARMA succeeds in producing densities that are simultaneously sharp, well calibrated and competitive in point terms even at the longest horizon considered.
+\paragraph{Technology‑specific interpretation.} Component patterns matter for planning.
+Wind and hydro exhibit the largest seasonal swings, so their predictive bands are wider and more seasonally structured, informing spring runoff scheduling for hydro and winter ramping reserves for wind.
+Solar’s long‑run rise with a summer plateau produces medium‑horizon gains that help quantify midday surplus risk and storage sizing.
+Geothermal and waste behave almost deterministically, supporting narrow tolerance bands for compliance or procurement.
+Wood remains comparatively volatile across horizons, arguing for conservative hedging where biomass supply or policy constraints bind.
+These qualitative statements align with Table~\ref{tab:cov_comp}, where geothermal and waste approach perfect inclusion while wind and biofuels are harder to capture due to stronger seasonality and policy or demand variability.